What Is Constipation?

 - Make sure kids get enough exercise.
 Physical activity nudges the bowels into action, so encourage your kids to get plenty of exercise.
 It can be as simple as playing catch, riding bikes, or shooting a few hoops.

 - Develop a regular meal schedule.
-Since eating is a natural stimulant for the bowels, regular meals may help kids develop routine bowel habits.
+Eating is a natural stimulant for the bowels, so regular meals may help kids develop routine bowel habits.
 If necessary, schedule breakfast a little earlier to give your child a chance for a relaxed visit to the bathroom before school.

 - Get kids into the habit of going.
 If your child fights the urge to go to the bathroom, have him or her sit on the toilet for at least 10 minutes at about the same time each day (ideally, after a meal).